 Family-based multi-method data collection, combining interview with creative and participatory methods, will provide in-depth and holistic data through which to evidence experiences of ABS and evaluate the contribution of ABS systems and activities to improving children's lives and outcomes.
-The family-focused approach incorporating child-led data also has relevance for Objective 2: within a 'mosaic of evidence', longitudinal work with families will help to identify factors contributing to benefits for children in the core ABS outcome domains, therefore helping to build the 'contribution story'2.
+The family-focused approach incorporating child-led data also has relevance for Objective 2: within a 'mosaic of evidence', longitudinal work with families will help to identify factors contributing to benefits for children in the core ABS outcome domains, therefore helping to build the 'contribution story'5.
 Objective 3 will address the inputs, mechanisms and assumptions under the ToC.

-Focused research questions underpinning Objective 3
+Focused questions underpinning Objective 3

 - 1. What is the nature of families' engagement with ABS, and how is this situated within the wider context of lives over time? - 2.
 What do families understand as the key motivators and facilitators for, and benefits from, participating in ABS provision and activities, including in relation to the four core outcome domains? - 3.
 What are the barriers, challenges and limitations of ABS from families' perspectives? - 4.
 How does experience of ABS services directly or indirectly shape family members' individual and collective practices in relation to the four outcome domains? - a.
 To what extent, and in what ways, are families' regular, everyday and habitual practices shaped by involvement with ABS over time? - b.
 To what extent are practices maintained or developed over time, and what is associated with development, maintenance or attenuation of practices relating to the four outcome domains? - 5.
 What are the implications for families of ABS work on systems change, including: - a.
-Experiences of formal/informal support and professional involvement in family lives, to illuminate the difference that ABS systems change has made
+Experiences of formal/informal support and professional involvement in family lives, to illuminate the difference that ABS systems change has made to their experiences of services and/or professional involvement in family lives6? - b.
+Experiences of parent/carer or family members' involvement in ABS work on systems change, and understandings of the implications of this involvement for (a) family lives and (b) for local systems?7 - 6.
+Which factors correspond to variation between families in experiences and pathways through ABS, including:

-2 The qualitative longitudinal research (QLR) design can be understood in terms of Neale's (2016, p6) definition, as 'charting dynamic processes as they occur' by tracking the focus of enquiry (in our case, ABS families) over time.
+5 The qualitative longitudinal research (QLR) design can be understood in terms of Neale's (2016, p6) definition, as 'charting dynamic processes as they occur' by tracking the focus of enquiry (in our case, ABS families) over time.
 She goes on to write that in QLR, the longitudinal approach 'typically takes the form of small-scale, in-depth studies of individuals or small collectives, tracking them intensively over relatively modest time frames to generate rich, situated, biographical data' (op.cit., p9).